phoenixpinpoint/Surveyor/docs/surveyor.md

 ### Survey.json (v1.0) [Implementing in 0.3.0]
 Survey.json allows users to specify which version of survey.json they are using as well as dependency type and location.
+This is the default version none is specified as of version 0.2.0.
 ```json
 {
   "surveyVersion": "1.0",